TnTech-ECE/F25_Team6_SpaceWeatherStation/Reports/Detailed Design - Power System.md

 5. Implementation commonly used in industry and laboratory environments as a stand-in for solar panels during testing, system evaluation, or indoor charging scenarios

 Because a PWM controller regulates charging by rapidly connecting and disconnecting the PV input, it does not rely on the non-linear solar I–V curve that MPPT controllers require.
 Thus, a constant-voltage adapter is fully compatible as long as it remains within PV-input specifications.
 The charge controller continues to manage bulk, absorption, and float stages according to LiFePO₄ requirements, while the adapter simply provides the DC energy needed.

 Safety concerns are mitigated through several layers of protection.
 The charge controller includes PV-side and battery-side protections such as reverse-polarity, over-voltage, over-current, and short-circuit safeguarding.
 The LiFePO₄ battery’s integrated BMS provides cell-level protections including over-charge, over-discharge, over-current, and thermal limits.
 At the system level, additional fusing protects both the adapter path and battery path.
 Together, these measures ensure that no unregulated or unsafe current path exists from the AC mains to the battery.

 Finally, the adapter’s XT60 output integrates cleanly into the subsystem’s modular design.
 The XT60 interface allows users to easily swap between solar input, the AC adapter, or laboratory bench supplies without modifying internal electronics.
-With its 19.5 V, 10.3 A output, the adapter can recharge the system rapidly, typically within 1.5–2 hours, while fully aligning with all design constraints for safe, efficient battery charging.
+With its 19.5V, 10.3A output, the adapter can recharge the system rapidly, typically within 1.5–2 hours, while fully aligning with all design constraints for safe, efficient battery charging.

 **Solar Panel**:  The chosen panel construction also offers advantages over competing low-cost alternatives.
 The monocrystalline N-type cells and multi-bus-bar structure used in this model are typically associated with higher conversion efficiencies and improved shade tolerance compared to older polycrystalline or 5-bus-bar panels.
 This improves energy yield per unit area and enhances real-world performance when irradiance is variable in conditions that directly affect GNSS measurements.
 The panel’s physical design, including a tempered-glass front and aluminum frame, aligns with outdoor durability expectations while remaining light enough to be carried, mounted, or stowed easily.
 It also uses standard MC4 connectors, which simplifies integration with the rest of the power subsystem and supports modular field setup with extension cables, folding configurations, or parallel/series arrangements for future scalability.